 You may study a language without having studied it before (except for French) provided that you have a proven ability in a foreign language.
 Applicants whose first language is not English must obtain a grade B in GCSE English language or equivalent, or will be required to have IELTS 7 (with grade 7 in writing).

-Typical tariff or grades required: 320 points from 3 A-levels with a B in History and a B in a language.
+Typical grades required: ABB from three A-levels with a B in History and a B in a language.

 Excluded subjects: General Studies and Critical Thinking.